 Jumpstart CAD Early Practicum

-Jumpstart SF is an affiliate of the national nonprofit organization created to “engage” young people in service towards the day that all children in America enter school prepared to succeed.
-From its inception in 1993, Jumpstart has fostered literacy and social skills development in young children by placing college students in preschools to provide additional support to their programs.
-The Jumpstart program recruits and prepares Federal Work-Study supported SF State students to assist teachers in San Francisco’s preschools.
-Jumpstart has partnered with the EDvance program to develop an Early Practicum program for SF State students interested in early childhood education to gain hands-on experience in the classroom as well as coaching from mentor teachers.
+Jumpstart SF is an affiliate of the national non-profit organization created to engage young people in service-learning to enhance the quality of low-income preschool settings.
+The Jumpstart program at SF State recruits and prepares students to assist educators in San Francisco’s preschools.
+Jumpstart has partnered with the EDvance program to develop an early experience program for SF State students interested in working in the field of education to gain hands-on experience in the classroom as well as coaching from education professionals.
 The students are placed in preschool classrooms and paired with a mentor teacher who will support the students’ experience in the classroom.

 For more information on Jumpstart CAD Early Practicum: